LeonBaram/higgingbotham/higgingbotham.md

 - \+2 to Charisma score
 - can cast Fortune's Favor on self once per long rest
 - **Curse of Greed:** whenever you encounter gold that does not have an obvious owner, make a DC 15 Charisma save or you must attempt to obtain it

+### Sol Rifle (not currently active)

+- "living rifle", plant-grown
+- \+2 rifle, 2d10 piercing damage
+- range: 120 / 480
+- reload 1 (bonus action)
+- 2-handed
+- \+2d8 additional damage against targets that have damaged you this round
+- once per long rest, if in bright light, can use one of:
+    - gain 5hp when starting your turn in direct sunlight
+    - ignore total cover against 1 target, if it is in direct sunlight
+- **living ammunition:** when fed "organic matter" through the ejector port, produces +0 magical ammo from a small hole in the stock
+- **vine sling:** weapon can be equipped / unequipped as a free object interaction, due to assistance from the living vine sling

 ### Anthropologist